alansav/credentials/README.md

 This project makes a few decisions to help to keep the interface simple:

-The salt uses the [random bytes generator](https://github.com/alansav/random_bytes_generator) to generate 16 random bytes.
+The salt uses [random bytes generator](https://github.com/alansav/random_bytes_generator) to generate 16 random bytes.
 Each byte is a value between 0 and 255 so the number of possible salt values is: 16^256

 The algorithm to generate the bytes is applied 1024 times to generate a key of 256 bytes.

-The key is then hashed using the algorithm SHA-512.
+The key is then hashed the algorithm SHA-512.

 The token also uses the [random bytes generator](https://github.com/alansav/random_bytes_generator to generate a token with a length specified by the user.
 The token is hashed using the algorithm SHA-512.